difiore/Intro_to_R_Reader/_book/08_Playing_Nicely_With_Others_and_Communicating.md

 # Playing Nicely With Others

+> Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand.
+> <div align = "right>--- Martin Fowler</div>

 So far, we've gotten ourselves to a point where we can explore our data, perform some analyses, and graph our results intelligently.
 That's all great, and are incredibly important skills.
 However, even more important than the hard coding skills we've been building is the ability to communicate our results - to our peers, bosses, and the larger outside world.

 We'll be using a lot of non-R technologies this unit, and focusing mostly on how to use these technologies in a workflow that resembles those used in the modern scientific world.
 Plenty of scientists don't use R Markdown.
 Even more don't use Git.
 Some may have never heard of LaTeX.
 But these are skills and tools which are growing in importance and acceptance throughout the scientific and business worlds, so getting used to them now will make your life significantly better.
 But even moreso than that, understanding how to learn tools like these - at least to the depths you need them - will help you pick up new tools and tech as the world continues to advance.
 We aren't going super deep into any tool - but we'll go deep enough to make their benefits obvious.